learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Introduction

 Often when attempting to conduct a permutation test, the total number of possible combinations is exceedingly large.
 At times, this number can be so vast that even with modern computers, it is infeasible or exceedingly resource heavy in order to compute all possible variations.
-As a result, these large sets can be approximated using monte carlo simulations.
-In this lab, you will combine ideas from the previous lessons and labs in order to conduct a monte carlo simulation of a permutation test that would otherwise be infeasible to compute.
+As a result, these large sets can be approximated using Monte Carlo simulations.
+In this lab, you will combine ideas from the previous lessons and labs in order to conduct a Monte Carlo simulation of a permutation test that would otherwise be infeasible to compute.

 ## Objectives